yifeimichelle/PEGrid/README.md

 <a href="url"><img src="cover.jpeg" align="middle" height="500" width="675" ></a>

-* Computing the potential energy of an adsorbate at a particular position/configuration in the structure
+* Compute the potential energy of an adsorbate at a particular position/configuration in the structure (does Boltzmann-weighted rotations of molecules that are not Lennard-Jones spheres)

 * Compute Henry constants

 * Given snapshots of adsorbate positions from a Grand-canonical Monte Carlo simulation, PEGrid can bin adsorbate positions and store them in volume files for visualizing probability density functions of adsorbate locations.

-* Replicating the unit cell of a .cssr file
+* Replicate the unit cell of a .cssr file to an .xyz for visualization

 * Compute the crystal density and irreducible chemical formula of a nanoporous material